BZoennchen/supercollider-book/intro.md

 They are often subject to analytical scrutiny, their aesthetic allure arising from their efficiency, correctness, and elegance.
 My studies in complexity theory, automata theory, and other formal areas were geared towards gaining a deep analytical comprehension of algorithms.
 However, I now believe that similar to music, a purely analytical approach to algorithms conceals some facets of their being-in-the-world and our *Dasein* as we experience their existence.
-Describing precisely what I mean is challenging, given the inherent limitations of written language, which is an abstraction of the real experience.
+Describing precisely what I mean is challenging, given the inherent limitations of written language, which is always already an abstraction of the real thing.
 Since I believe that a purely analytical approach cannot replace experiential knowledge, I posit that *computer music* can augment our understanding of algorithms and technology as a whole.
 To echo Fisher's sentiments, it can propel music and coding into new emancipatory realms by dismantling the illusion of a *natural order*, potentially rejuvenating selfless collaboration.

-The sentiments expressed here resonate with a specific set of beliefs, and I make no attempt to disguise that my motivation for penning this book is intertwined with a particular belief system, which I will gradually reveal to the attentive reader.
+The sentiments expressed here resonate with a set of beliefs, and I make no attempt to disguise that my motivation for penning this book is intertwined those beliefs, personal struggles and contradictions.
+I am not the kind of person who is blessed with certainty.
+Rather I doubt, reconsider, and struggle to find a definite answer.
+The ambiguity in my mind may shine through the text and I encourage the reader to question everything stated.
+Like any text, it is a perspective that necisarrily has blind spots.
 It would be deceptive to assert that I approach this work without any agenda.
 Indeed, the prospect of not possessing an agenda seems quite improbable.